oracle/javavscode/README.md

     - For more information, see the section [Selecting the JDK](#selecting-the-jdk).
 4. Use any one of the following ways to start coding, compiling and debugging in Java.
     - Simply create a new Java class with `public static void main(String[] args)` method.
-    - Use the __Java: New File...__ command to create a new Java file.
+    - Use the __Java: New File from Template...__ command to create a new Java file.
     - Use the __Java: New Project...__ command to create a new project.
     - Open the folder with existing __Maven__ or __Gradle__ project files (_pom.xml_ or _build.gradle, gradle.properties_).

 ## Supported Actions
 In the VS Code command palette :
 * __Java: New Project...__ allows creation of new Maven or Gradle project
-* __Java: New File...__ add various files to currently selected open project.
+* __Java: New File from Template...__ add various files to currently selected open project.
 Files are:
     * Java - broad selection of various predefined Java classes
     * Unit tests - JUnit and TestNG templates for test suites and test cases
     * Other - various templates for Javascript, JSON, YAML, properties, ... files